tahsd/hsd21_project/README.md

 1. Accuracy on the classification task with CNN should be 100%.
 2. The PE controller should consist of (at most) 8x8 (=64) PEs.
 3. The FSM should consist of 5 states: **IDLE** - **LOAD** - **CALC** - **HARV** - **DONE**
 In HARV(harvest) state, the PE controller should write back the computed data to BRAM.
+You are not bound to this approach for optimizing V0.
+That means, you can also utilize pipelining.

 ---
 ## Scoring Metrics